3.4. Live-Z Calibration and Mesh Bed Leveling on the Prusa i3 Mk3

-Getting the proper first layer height – the initial spacing between the nozzle and print bed – is critical for a successful print.
-A good first layer is, literally, the foundation for the rest of your print.
+Getting the correct first layer height – the initial spacing between the nozzle and print bed – is critical for a successful print.
+A good first layer is – literally – the foundation for the rest of your print.
 If the foundation is poor, you’re going to have problems later on.
 Unfortunately, the process can be a bit difficult to master when starting out.
 I’ve captured some of the lessons learned about this process below.